ojasaar/awesome-machine-learning/README.md

 * [Hub](https://github.com/activeloopai/Hub) - Fastest unstructured dataset management for TensorFlow/PyTorch.
 Stream & version-control data.
 Store even petabyte-scale data in a single numpy-like array on the cloud accessible on any machine.
 Visit [activeloop.ai](https://activeloop.ai) for more info.
 * [Synthia](https://github.com/dmey/synthia) - Multidimensional synthetic data generation in Python.
 * [ByteHub](https://github.com/bytehub-ai/bytehub) - An easy-to-use, Python-based feature store.
 Optimized for time-series data.
+* [Backprop](https://github.com/backprop-ai/backprop) - Backprop makes it simple to use, finetune, and deploy state-of-the-art ML models.

 <a name="python-data-analysis--data-visualization"></a>